insightfinder/InsightAgent/daemonset/README.md

 Required docker version: 1.9.1 and later.

+##### Pre-requisites:
+- It is expected to have atleast one container other than the insightfinder daemonset container in each node of the kubernetes cluster.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/